 Measure Before You Buy A Window Air Conditioner

-Before you purchase a window air conditioner, there are a few things you need to know.
-The first is the size of the room you want to install the unit in.
+Before purchasing a window air conditioner, there are a few things you need to know.
+Firstly, consider the size of the room you want to install the unit in.
 You can find the square footage of the room by multiplying the length by width of the room.
-You don’t need to know the exact square footage.
-As long as you have an accurate estimate, you should be fine.
+You don’t need to know the exact square footage; as long as you have an accurate estimate, you should be fine.

-The second thing you need to know is your power options.
-Check the power connections and outlets in the room to make sure the unit you are thinking about buying will fit the outlet.
+Secondly, consider your power options.
+Check the power connections and outlets in the room to ensure the unit you are considering buying will fit the outlet.
 If you don’t have a proper outlet near the window you are considering, you may need to get an extension cord or consider installing the unit in another window.

-Window size is very important.
-Measure the height and the width of the window opening.
+Window size is also crucial.
+Measure the height and width of the window opening.
 Measure twice for accuracy.
-Then measure the air conditioning unit to make sure it will fit properly.
+Then measure the air conditioning unit to ensure it will fit properly.
 Remember that AC units vary in size.

 Efficiency Is Important

-Just like with the windows in your home, energy efficiency is a very important consideration when choosing a window air conditioner.
-Choosing an energy efficient unit can save you a lot of money on energy costs.
-It adds up to a lot of savings over time.
+Just like with the windows in your home, energy efficiency is a crucial consideration when choosing a window air conditioner.
+Additionally, opting for an energy-efficient unit can save you a lot of money on energy costs, and these savings can accumulate significantly over time.

 “Look for a unit with an Energy Star label and an energy-efficiency ratio (EER) of 10 or above.
 The higher the EER, the lower your operating costs,” says Farrell.